-FDI subject to registration (both for eventdriven registrations and for ongoing reports to the Central Bank, as the case may be) must be electronically registered with the Central Bank (on a declaratory basis) by the local entity receiving the FDI.
+FDI subject to registration (both for eventdriven registrations and for ongoing reports to the Central Bank, as the case may be and observing the transition rules) must be registered in the SCE-IED (on a declaratory basis) by the local entity receiving the FDI.
 No minimum stay period for foreign investments is required.
 Foreign investors may, at any time, dispose of their equity in Brazilian companies and repatriate the invested capital, provided that it is supported by documentation of the transaction and that the remittance has economic grounds.
 Repatriation of FDI may be subject to capital gains tax.
-Dividend payments are not subject to taxation.
-Brazilian companies may pay interest on their equity.
+Dividend payments are currently not subject to taxation.
+Brazilian companies may pay interest on its equity.
 Those payments to foreign shareholders are subject to withholding tax.

 There are restrictions to the participation of foreign capital in certain economic sectors.
 These restrictions involve a state monopoly over certain activities, prohibitions with respect to ownership or control by non-Brazilians of certain Brazilian assets, or the limitation of FDI in certain types of businesses not to exceed a specific amount.
-Sectors include: development of activities involving nuclear energy operations, hospitals and healthcare services, mail and telegraphs, aerospace industry (but not the production or sale of satellites, aircraft, its equipment), acquisition of rural properties and land on areas of international frontiers, financial institutions, public air transportation services, mass media companies (newspapers, magazines, radio and TV broadcasting).
+Sectors include: development of activities involving nuclear energy operations, hospitals and healthcare services, mail and telegraphs, aerospacial indsutry (but not the production or sale of satelites, aircraft, its equipment), acquisition of rural properties and land on areas of international frontiers, public air transportation services, mass media companies (newspapers, magazines, radio and TV broadcasting).